Nathanloupy/lpyp/README.md

 # LPYP - Command Line Argument Parser for C

-A command line argument parser for C, built using only libft functions.
+A command line argument parser for C with GNU-style help formatting, built using only libft functions.

 ## Quick Start